Global Studies in Education Minor

-The Global Studies in Education minor is part of the Curry School’s Social Foundations of Education program.
-The minor provides an interdisciplinary view of social theories and comparative frameworks that stretch beynd traditional definitions of teachers and school administrators to delve into concepts of school and society; history, philosophy and culture; and educational policy, theory and practice.
+The Global Studies in Education minor is part of the Curry School’s Social Foundations of Education program on-Grounds in Charlottesville.
+The minor provides an interdisciplinary view of social theories and comparative frameworks that stretch beyond traditional definitions of teachers and school administrators to delve into concepts of school and society; history, philosophy and culture; and educational policy, theory, and practice.

 By investigating global and national educational problems from different perspectives, students engage with real-world issues.
 They examine many of the most pressing concerns facing 21st century schools; to wit: poverty, inequality and human rights; the role of states, the international community, NGOs and civil society in policy making and implementation; the influence of history, culture and tradition in schooling; and intersections among the economy, societal and social policy.

-This minor is appropriate for students considering careers and/or further study in education, including:
+This minor is appropriate for undergraduate students considering careers and/or further study in education, including:

-The minor consists of 18 credits which include two required courses and a capstone course as determined by your Curry advisor.
+The minor consists of 18 credits which include two required courses.
 Candidates for the minor should complete one language course beyond the 2010 level of any language at UVa or an approved study abroad course.

 Two Required Core Courses (6 credits):

-EDLF 5500 Globalization and Education or EDLF 5711 Globalization, Childhood and Culture
+EDLF 4620 International Human Rights Activism and Education or EDLF 5711 Globalization, Childhood and Culture

-In order to complete the undergraduate minor degree, students must enroll in four (12 credits) of the following elective courses*:
+In order to complete the undergraduate minor, students must enroll in four of the following elective courses*:

 EDLF 5000 Multicultural Education

-*additional courses can be included with prior approval of the GSE advisor.
+*additional courses can be included with prior approval of the advisor.

 The course provides an overview of history, methods, major concepts and current trends in comparative and international education.
 It will enable students to identify strengths and limitations of international comparative research, investigate the role of the state/regional bodies and international organizations in educational planning, and learn about relevant studies and scholars dealing with methodological and conceptual issues of comparative education.
 The assignments will support these learning objectives, and in addition, help graduate students to develop specific research skills that are necessary to develop academic literature reviews and write research papers.